 Following Riku’s explanation are a few substantive FM+ additions.
 Here, we see Riku and Roxas’ duel almost in full, after so many hints and exposition.
 I feel that in these scenes also introduce an important theme that we’ll be seeing a lot of in the next three games, though I won’t be able to explain quite what I mean for several games to come.

 We start off our flashback towards the end of the Deep Dive battle.
-Blindfolded Riku has seemingly beaten Roxas with the Oblivion (you’ll remember that Roxas tossed him the Oblivion for no obvious reason at the time).
+Blindfolded Riku has seemingly beaten Roxas with the help of the Oblivion (you’ll remember that Roxas tossed him the Oblivion for no obvious reason at the time).
 Roxas is unconscious.
 Riku raises the Oblivion to strike, but just embeds his blade in the ground instead, and waits to see what will happen.
 It doesn’t look so much as though he’s debating killing Roxas so much as hoping for something… else, to happen, but nothing comes.
 Instead, Roxas gets back on his feet, and recovers the Oblivion.
 Riku is temporarily unarmed (why he doesn’t draw the Soul Eater, I can’t say), so Riku is forced to come up with a different plan of attack.

 Riku decides to fight with words.
 In English, Riku shouts: “Come on, Sora, I thought you were stronger than that,” a reference to the line he used to call Sora back from the void during the fight with the World of Chaos in KH1 (in the original Japanese, he just calls Roxas pathetic, which is hilarious).
-Roxas looks confused for a moment, when suddenly he starts speaking in Sora’s voice, saying “Get real!
+Roxas looks confused for a moment, when suddenly he starts speaking in Sora’s voice, saying, “Get real!
 Look which one of us is winning!”
 Roxas clamps a hand on his own mouth.
 This is simultaneously funny and also kind of tragic?

 Riku seems satisfied to hear this, as it confirms that Roxas is indeed Sora’s Nobody and he wasn’t sure until now (this will look so stupid in Days).
 Roxas is upset to think he’s somebody else.
 It seems the poor guy already had identity issues at this point, well before he was trapped in a digital prison.
 Roxas summons the Oathkeeper while shouting that he’s “Nobody else.”
 Now that he’s dual-wielding against an unarmed man, Roxas wins handily.
 It’s at this point that Riku gives up on winning a straight fight, and starts talking about having to let out his “dark power […] even if it changes me forever.”
 Roxas is just sort of stunned by the Riku getting back up after the beating he just gave him.
 I’d probably be doing the same!